 Sandra, her partner Bob and their dogs, Tessie and Winston, made a seachange in 2013 by escaping the heat in WA and moving from Perth to Penguin on the NW coast of Tasmania.

-Sandra taught Art and English in WA Secondary Schools for 25 years but it was only when she retired from full-time teaching that she had the time or energy to pursue her own creativity.
+Sandra taught Art and English in WA Secondary Schools and senior colleges for 25 years but it was only when she retired from full-time teaching that she had the time or energy to pursue her own creativity.

 Sandra has exhibited in many exhibitions around Perth and environs and her work is in collections in the UK, New Zealand, The Netherlands, Sweden, South Africa and of course, Australia.